Cradev/shotter/README.md

 Shotter is a simple project I started after having some troubles with the captured app for macOS.
 The upload "API" *(uploader.php)* included is a minimal re-write of the [Captured-php](https://github.com/csexton/captured-php) script for [Captured](http://www.capturedapp.com).

-upload.py will automatically upload the specified image to the server you have the /uploaded.php file located on.
-It will perform basic authentication and if successfully authenticated and if the file has been successfully uploaded, return the public link to the file and copy if to your clip board.
+upload.py will automatically upload the specified image to the server where you have uploaded uploaded.php.
+It will perform basic authentication and upload the image, if succeded in both, it will return the public link to the file and copy if to your clip board.

 Since I'm an Apple geek it will currently only work on macOS.

 To do
 -------------

->**Features**

  > -  Make the command line arguments prettier/easier to use.
  > -  Create a GUI app or make the script watch certain folders for file changes and automatically upload.
  > - By doing the above hopefully make the project easier to use for non-tech savy users.